-The EHESS's Vidéothèque provides access for researchers and students to 1,400 films and filmed recordings of research seminar series and conferences as well as to print resources inclduing books and articles on cinema and the moving image as an object of study or in relation to the Social Sciences.
-For the most part, the films in the collection are Social Sciences documentaries with a ethnographcial or anthropological focus.
+The EHESS's Vidéothèque provides access for researchers and students to 1,400 films and filmed recordings of research seminar series and conferences as well as to print resources including books and articles on the cinema and the moving image as an object of study or in relation to the Social Sciences.
+For the most part, the films in the collection are Social Sciences documentaries with an ethnographical or anthropological focus.
 Since 2012, the EHESS's Vidéothèque is also home to the French Society for Visual Anthropology (SFAV).
-The SFAV's collection contains more than a hundred, classic foreign films (1914-2013) covering the major epochs in Anthropological Cinema.
+The SFAV's collection contains more than a hundred classic foreign films (1914-2013) covering the major epochs in Anthropological Cinema.
 The Vidéothèque also contains sociological and historical documentary films as well as biographies.

 Opening hours: By appointment only.